MacbookWithoutBook/Simple-File-Transfer/README.md

 # Simple-File-Transfer
-This project includes a client and a server capable of performing a simple file transfer from the client to the server.
+This project performs a simple file transfer from a client to a server, using TCP as the transportation layer protocol and IPV4.
+It's written 100% in C. There are super-detailed comments in client.c and server.c, which shouldn't be too hard to understand :)

 # Tasks
 ## Client